-Documents under Oath
+Documents Under Oath

 For school or medical records, you can ask the records clerk at the school or hospital to certify your records.
-Generally there is a small fee for certification.
+Generally, there is a small fee for certification.
 The certification process usually consists of the official record keeper for the institution stamping the document to show that the document is a true and complete copy of the original.
-This may take anywhere from one to 14 days, so make sure you give yourself enough time to get the certified records.
+This may take anywhere from 1 to 14 days, so make sure you give yourself enough time to get the certified records.

 If you plan on using any letters to support your case, it is preferable if you could find the originals.
 Having certified, return receipts for the letters would be even better for your case.
 You may still use copies, but if you do, make sure you state in your affidavit that the copies are not altered in any way.
 You should also explain in your affidavit why you do not have certified or original copies of the documents and what you have done to try and get the originals.